Why can't I connect to an Amazon EC2 instance within my Amazon VPC from the internet?

 Resolution

-Before you start, be sure that your Amazon EC2 instance is passing system status checks and instance status checks.
+Before you start, confirm that your EC2 instance passes system status checks and instance status checks.

 Check security groups

-Be sure that the security groups associated with the elastic network interface of the instance allow connections from the required ports.
+Confirm that the security group that's associated with the elastic network interface of the instance allows connections from the required ports.
+Because security groups are stateful, you don't need to configure security group egress rules.

-Important: In a production environment, enable only a specific IP address or range of addresses to access your instance.
-For testing purposes, you can specify a custom IP address of 0.0.0.0/0 to enable all IP addresses to access your instance using SSH or RDP.
+Important: In a production environment, allow only a specific IP address or range of addresses to access your instance.
+For testing purposes, specify the custom IP address 0.0.0.0/0 to allow all IP addresses to use SSH or RDP to access your instance.

 Check network ACLs

-Note: Network ACLs are stateless.
-Responses to allowed inbound traffic are subject to the rules for outbound traffic, but responses to allowed outbound traffic are subject to the rules for inbound traffic.
+- Allow both inbound and outbound traffic.
+Network ACLs are stateless.
+Responses to allowed inbound traffic are subject to the rules for outbound traffic.
+Responses to allowed outbound traffic are subject to the rules for inbound traffic.

-Important: If you're still not certain what is blocking traffic from accessing your instance, consider enabling VPC flow logs.
+Important: If you're still not sure what's blocking traffic from access to your instance, then turn on VPC Flow Logs.
 Flow logs capture IP address traffic that flows through your VPC.
-If you see rejected traffic in your flow logs, be sure to check your security groups and network ACL settings again.
+If you see rejected traffic in your flow logs, then check your security groups and network ACL settings again.

 Check route tables